ymzuiku/signalist/README.md

 - Signal-based state management for improved performance
 - No re-renders components, only updating the necessary attributes of the components
 - Compatible with the existing React ecosystem and components
+- Supports SSR
+- Supports Typescript
 - Lightweight and easy to use

+## Compatibility

+Signalist is designed to be fully compatible with the existing React ecosystem and components.
+You can use your favorite React libraries and tools, and still benefit from the performance improvements offered by Signalist.

 ## Getting Started